Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Conclusions

 \section{Conclusions}

-In this paper, we provide insights into architecting and operating quantum networks with quantum repeaters characterized by different noise figures.
+In this paper, we provide insights into architecting and operating quantum networks with quantum repeaters characterized by different efficiency figures.
 We showed that incorporating the knowledge of the quality of the nodes into the routing process increases the network performance considerably in terms of fidelity boost to initial paths and lowering of blocked routing paths.
-This technique is helpful not only in better network performance but also in better traffic management.
+This technique is helpful not only in better network performance but also in motivating better traffic management by assigning requests to path orders depending upon their fidelity threshold.
 The major bottleneck in the performance of quantum networks lies with the low-quality nodes.
-In fact, both their number and their noise figure play a major role in reduced network performance.
-For instance, our simulations show that at the bottleneck point, a single replacement of a low-quality node with a high-quality node could increase network performance by 50\%.
+Both their number and their efficiency figure play a major role in reduced network performance.
+For instance, our simulations show that a single replacement of a low-quality node with a high-quality node at the bottleneck point could increase network performance by 50\%.